kitodo/kitodo-presentation/Documentation/Features/PageView.rst

 *  When showing an indexed document, click the search icon on the right to toggle in-document search.
    Search results should be highlighted on the page.

+*  In single page mode, click the download link and select "Fulltext page (TXT)" to download the raw text.

 Overview Map and Zoom Buttons
 -----------------------------